WillPower3309/awesome-dotfiles/README.md

 <a name="applications"></a>
 ## My Preferred Applications ##
 + **Display Manager - SDDM (with sddm-sugar-dark theme)**: Beautiful display manager.
 Matches the window manager theme very well and looks amazing
-+ **Text Editor - nvim**: I'm an alpha chad
++ **Text Editor - doom emacs and nvim: I'm an alpha chad
 + **File Manager - Nautilus**: Lightweight file browser, few dependencies, and can be configured to work with a preferred terminal.
 Also has extensions for easy right click extraction / compression of archive files (ie zip / rar etc)
 + **Web Browser - Firefox**: Super configurable and isn't made by Google
-+ **Terminal - Kitty**: Used to use alacritty, switched to kitty as it is very fast and has great ligature implementation (which helps with programming in vim).
-Is very configurable and has built in tmux-like functionality
++ **Terminal - Alacritty**: A FREAKIN GPU ACCELERATED TERMINAL.
+So OP I love it
 + **Theme / Look & Feel Manager - lxappearance**: makes managing icon / cursor / application themes easy, only theme manager with no DE dependencies, and works very well

 ### Other cool applications you should install ###